CleasbyCode/Tweetable-JPG-PowerShell-Polyglot/README.md

 ***PowerShell comment blocks!***

 An open-comment block is required as near to the start of the image file as possible.
-This is achieved by writing the following 5 byte string "\n<#\r\n" (0x0D, 0x3C, 0x23, 0x0D, 0x0A), containing the 2 byte open-comment block characters, within the JFIF header segment ***FFE0***.
+This is achieved by writing the following five byte string "\n<#\r\n" (0x0D, 0x3C, 0x23, 0x0D, 0x0A), containing the two byte open-comment block characters, within the JFIF header segment ***FFE0***.

 These bytes within the image are conveniently preserved by X/Twitter.